 Step 3: Mix in the Cellulite Synergy Blend with shea butter, cocoa butter, or lotion.
 I’ve had great results using shea butter and oil on the affected areas.

-Frankincense (not pictured): I actually just ran out of this bottle, but frankincense is one of my top favorite essential oils.
+Frankincense: Frankincense is one of my top favorite essential oils.
 The only way I can explain its smell is probably that of an unearthed ancient scripture, but frankincense has regenerative and anti-aging properties that help firm and smooth the skin when mixed with a serum or moisturizer.
 You can even tell the results overnight!
 I apply frankincense on my face, neck, and chest, which are both places that show the first signs of aging.

 Helichrysum: When I worked at the spa, one of our educators told us that she would use a drop of helichrysum to seal cuts and have them closed up within the hour.
 She wasn’t lying!
 Last year I decided it was a good idea to have a race against my boyfriend but tripped and fell hard on my knee.
 I had a huge gash which I thought would leave a huge scar, but mixing helichrysum into my antibacterial ointment on a regular basis helped it heal extremely fast and left only a light scar.